IU-PR/Capstone_project/content/docs/2024/MoniDorm/week2.md

         3. Ensure secure and efficient communication between components.

         Interactions:
-        Receives and processes data from the Telegram bot and WebApp.
+        - Receives and processes data from the Telegram bot and WebApp.
-        Communicates with PostgreSQL for report storage and MongoDB for user information.
+        - Communicates with PostgreSQL for report storage.
-        Interfaces with the LLM system for comment analysis.
+        - Interfaces with the LLM system for comment analysis.
     - <u>PostgreSQL Database for reports:</u>

         1. Store and manage reports related to dormitory infrastructure issues.
         2. Maintain data integrity and support complex queries for report statistics and analysis.

         Interactions:
-        API communicates with PostgreSQL to store, retrieve, and update report data.
+        - API communicates with PostgreSQL to store, retrieve, and update report data.
-        WebApp queries PostgreSQL for generating statistics and reports.
+        - WebApp queries PostgreSQL for generating statistics and reports.
      - <u>MongoDB Database for bot:</u>

         1. Store and manage user information, including user profiles and interaction history.
         2. Provide a flexible schema for handling diverse user data.

         Interactions:
-        API communicates with MongoDB to store, retrieve, and update user information.
+        - Telegram Bot uses MongoDB to store, retrieve, and update user information.
     - <u>LLM System:</u>

         1. Analyze comments in reports to extract insights and detect patterns.
         2. Assist in categorizing issues and providing additional context for reported problems.
+        3. Summarize comments in several reports to identify one common problem.

         Interactions:
-        Receives comments from the API for analysis.
+        - Receives comments from the API for analysis.
-        Sends analysis results back to the API to enhance report data.
+        - Sends analysis results back to the API to enhance report data.

     **Frontend Components**